MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/troubleshoot-on-prem.md

 - **Provisioning\_AdminPrincipalName**: `AXServiceUser@contoso.com`
 - **Provisioning\_AdminIdentityProvider**: `https://DC1.contoso.com/adfs`

-If the values aren't valid, you won't be able to proceed, and you must update the admin user information or ADFS information in LCS.
+If the values aren't valid, you won't be able to proceed, and you must update the admin user information or AD FS information in LCS.

 If you used Reset-DatabaseUsers.ps1, you must restart the AOS before your changes take effect.
-If you still have sign-in issues, in the USERINFO table, note the **NETWORKDOMAIN** and **NETWORKALIAS** values.
+If you still have sign-in issues, make a note of the **NETWORKDOMAIN** and **NETWORKALIAS** values in the USERINFO table.
 Here is an example:

 - **NETWORKDOMAIN:** `https://DC1.contoso.com/adfs`
 - **NETWORKALIAS:** `AXServiceUser@contoso.com`